pdgingebeard/Callboard-Documentation/docs/signup.md

 To make sure the [People](people.md) section looks professional, we recommend choosing a headshot from your gallery.
 If you are in a well lit area, you may also take a picture of yourself using your camera.
 Each of these options will complete the requirements of a Profile Picture.

 ## Medical Information

+This medical information's intended use is to assist in providing production information.
+Production commonly uses this information during an emergency or during prep as to avoid potential situations that would put a crew/cast member at risk.
+Please do not share information that you do not feel comfortable making known to production.
+Certain information could include, but is not limited to:
+* Allergies
+* Recent injuries
+* Pre-exisiting Conditions

 ## Dietary Information

+In order for production to provide everyone with meal and snack options, they generally ask for any dietary restrictions.
+This could include, but is not limited to:
+* Allergies
+* Lactose Intolerance
+* No-hooved animals
+* Vegetarian
+* Vegan
+* Low Carb

 ## Notifications

+As of v1.2 there are only two occasions in which Callboard pushes a notification.
+* User has a calltime 12hrs in the future.
+* User has been invited to a show.